 With an outdoor classroom and fun interpretive signs about animals, weather, and habitats, the East Fairhaven School Trail is a treasured resource for students and teachers to connect with nature in their own backyard.
 But the trail isn’t just for school use; community members are welcome to walk here outside of school hours (weekdays 8:00am to 3:00pm).
 The trail is particularly good for young children who are just getting started exploring the outdoors.

-The East Fairhaven School trailhead is located behind the school in the northwest corner of the property.
+The East Fairhaven School trailhead is located behind the school in the northwest corner of the school property.
 The nature trail wanders through the woods for approximately half a mile – a perfect length for families with small children.
 Small boardwalks and tree stump paths across streams and wetlands make this walk extra fun for kids.
 (Download trail map)

 The school trail ends where it intersects with another foot path through neighboring Nasketucket Woods, which is marked with a sign on a large white pine.
 You can continue south on this trail for another half-mile or turn back to return to the school grounds.